by Barry Keate

 The risk is much reduced for those who only use painkillers occasionally.
 I am very lucky in that I don’t have chronic pain such as caused by arthritis, lower back pain or injuries.
 When I do take pain medication it is usually for a short period.
 My own personal experience is that I can take a couple of aspirin with no ill effects.
 I cannot take even a small dose of ibuprofen because it dramatically increases my tinnitus for several hours.
 I can tolerate acetaminophen well but there are other problems associated with this medication.

 Acetaminophen is toxic to the liver in high doses.
-Tylenol overdose is the most common cause of acute liver failure in the US.
+The most common cause of acute liver failure in the US is from acetaminophen.
 It accounts for more than 100,000 calls to poison centers, roughly 60,000 emergency room visits and hundreds of deaths in the US each year.
 (1) Severe liver damage can occur if over 4,000 mg is taken in a 24-hour period and it is recommended to stay well below this maximum amount.